vroby65/OpenOSSID/README.md

 - **Drag and Drop Resizable Sidebar**: Easily adjust the width of the tree view panel.
 - **Export and Import**: Save your notes as a JSON file or reload them when needed.
 - **Context Menu**: Right-click on nodes to add, rename, or delete them.
-- ** Added support for opening the node from URL
+- **Direct node access**: Added support for opening the node from URL

 ## Getting Started